rphadol/MovieTrailerWebsite/README.md

 cd to repo directory

-Run entertainment_center.py
+Run entertainment_center.py by using following command:

-C:\Full Stack Dev\MovieTrailerWebsite>python entertainment_center.py
+"Python entertainment_center.py"

-Website will open in browser and there you can see lists of movies with their trailers.
+Check your browser for Website, you can see lists of movies with their trailers.